shimaore/connect/README.md

+This is my copy to add pending patches that I already submitted to the upstream.

 # Connect

 Connect is a high performance middleware framework built by the combined forces of TJ Holowaychuk ([visionmedia][]) and Tim Caswell ([creationix][]).
 Connect takes the familiar concepts of Ruby's [Rack](http://rack.rubyforge.org/) and applies it to the asynchronous world of [node](http://nodejs.org).